Olympus E-M1 III vs Panasonic S1H

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the E-M1 III and the S1H are recent models that are part of the current product line-up.
 The E-M1 III replaced the earlier Olympus E-M1 II, while the S1H does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M1 III and S1H can be found, respectively, in the Olympus E-M1 III Manual (free pdf) or the online Panasonic S1H Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-M1 III or the Panasonic S1H – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.